eliba2/useFSM/README.md

 ## Quick Start

-Use **npm start** to start the demo app.
+Use **npm start** to start the demo app and go to [http://localhost:3000](http://localhost:3000).
 The app contains a client and a server components demostrating the usage of the effect.
 The *useEffect* hook is available at **/src/hooks/fsm**.
 A typical usage is

 ```javascript